attractivechaos/udb3/README.md

 <img align="left" src="__logs/231216-M1.png"/>

-In the figure, `boost ensemble`, which implements an ensemble of hash tables in the user code, is the fastest library using comparable memory to others.
+In the figure, `boost ensemble`, which implements an ensemble of hash tables in the user code, is the fastest implementation using comparable memory to others.
 It is **the clear winner in this benchmark**. `khashl ensemble` uses the least amount of memory perhaps because it uses `realloc` and only doubles the memory during rehashing; other libraries need to triple the memory.